This is how to avoid needing a show like Shark Tank to start your business…

 A percentage of people will ALWAYS buy your upsell

-That’s why this is such a big deal – that’s why we freak out so much about doing this stuff.
+That’s why this is such a big deal!
+This is why we freak out so much about this stuff.

 Then when you understand more about how to create the offer and the order to build in, it means you don’t have to do that VC garbage.
 That’s why it’s so awesome.